-1. This is an action for declaratory and injunctive relief on a contract.

-2. It is also an action seeking a declaration regarding the Plaintiff's right under the Ohio Constitution to bring Plaintiff's claims and the forum in which those claims can be brought.
-Specifically, this action asks the Court to declare that the State Employment Relations Board does not have exclusive jurisdiction to hear claims of this nature.

-3. In its 2018 decision in Janus v.
+- 1. This is an action for declaratory and injunctive relief on a contract. - 2.
+It is also an action seeking a declaration regarding the Plaintiff's right under the Ohio Constitution to bring Plaintiff's claims and the forum in which those claims can be brought.
+Specifically, this action asks the Court to declare whether this Court or the State Employment Relations Board has jurisdiction to hear the contract claims asserted in this Complaint. - 3.
+In its 2018 decision in Janus v.
 AFSCME, the U.S Supreme Court held that the First Amendment protects public-sector employees from being compelled "to subsidize private speech on matters of substantial public concern" without prior affirmative consent.
 Janus v.
 Am.
 Fed'n of State, Cnty., & Mun.
-Emps., Council 31, 585 U.S. 878, 138 S.Ct.
-2448, 2460, 201 L.Ed.2d 924 (2018).

-4. The Court rejected the requirement that forced government employees either to pay monthly dues or agency fees, used to support union policies and union lawyers, even when employees objected to those policies and actions.
-Non-payment would trigger employment termination.

-5. But "[c]ompelling individuals to mouth support for views they find objectionable violates [a] cardinal constitutional command, and in most contexts, any such effort would be universally condemned."
-Id. at 2463.
+Emps., Council 31, 585 U.S. 878, 885-86 (2018). - 4.
+The Court rejected the requirement that forced government employees either to pay monthly dues or agency fees, used to support union policies and union lawyers, even when employees objected to those policies and actions.
+Non-payment would trigger employment termination. - 5.
+But "[c]ompelling individuals to mouth support for views they find objectionable violates [a] cardinal constitutional command, and in most contexts, any such effort would be universally condemned."
+Id. at 892.
 Janus made clear that unions and governments cannot continue to compel "free and independent individuals to endorse ideas they find objectionable."
-Id. at 2464.

-6. In light of Janus, Plaintiff terminated Plaintiff's ostensible membership in Defendant the Ohio Association of Public Employees/American Federation of State, County and Municipal Employees, Local 541 ("the Union") and the Defendant union has accepted that termination.
-Plaintiff has demanded, on multiple occasions, that the Union Defendants and Plaintiff's employer, Carrollton Exempted Village Schools, stop the automatic deduction of membership dues from Plaintiff's paychecks and refund any union membership dues taken after Plaintiff's membership termination.
-Despite temporarily halting the deductions, Defendant has since resumed deducting union membership dues from Plaintiff's wages, which they justified based upon the terms of the alleged agreements set forth in the deduction card had signed.
+Id. at 893. - 6.
+Based on Janus, Plaintiff terminated Plaintiff's ostensible membership in Defendant, the Ohio Association of Public Employees/American Federation of State, County and Municipal Employees, Local 660 ("the Union") and the Defendant Union accepted that termination.
+Plaintiff has demanded, on multiple occasions, that the Union Defendants and Plaintiff's employer, Pike-Delta-York Local Schools, stop the automatic deduction of membership dues from Plaintiff's paychecks and refund any union membership dues taken after Plaintiff's membership termination.
+Defendant has continued deducting union membership dues from Plaintiffs' wages, which the Union justified based upon the terms of the alleged agreements set forth in the deduction card Plaintiff had signed.

-7. Such ostensible agreements are based on a mutual mistake of law and have been vitiated through mutual recission.

-8. Even if such agreements have validity, any union claims to continued membership dues from non-members would be an unenforceable penalty and/or provide the Union unjust enrichment.

-9. Moreover, any ostensible agreements requiring Plaintiff to continue to pay union membership dues when Plaintiff is not-in fact-a union member, is invalid because it is an unconscionable contract of adhesion that does not include the amount of the membership dues, was not subject to negotiation, and is unreasonably favorable to the unions.

-10. In a similar case brought before the State Employment Relations Board ("SERB"), SERB asserted that the types of allegations averred in this case did not constitute unfair labor practices and were outside of its jurisdiction.
+- 7. Such ostensible agreements have been vitiated through mutual recission. - 8.
+Even if such agreements have validity, any union claims to continued membership dues from non-members would be an unenforceable penalty and/or provide the Union unjust enrichment. - 9.
+Moreover, any ostensible agreements requiring Plaintiff to continue to pay union membership dues when Plaintiff is not-in fact-a union member, is invalid because it is an unconscionable contract of adhesion that does not include the amount of the membership dues, was not subject to negotiation, and is unreasonably favorable to the unions. - 10.
+In a similar case brought before the State Employment Relations Board ("SERB"), SERB asserted that the types of allegations averred in this case did not constitute unfair labor practices and were outside of its jurisdiction.
 However, in another case the Court determined that Ohio courts have no jurisdiction over these types of allegations because SERB had exclusive jurisdiction over such claims.
-Plaintiff asserts that common pleas courts have jurisdiction over the contract claims brought herein.

-11. Plaintiff therefore asks this Court, pursuant to Ohio contract law, to stop these practices and to require the Union to reimburse Plaintiff for its improper membership dues collection.
+Plaintiff asserts that common pleas courts have jurisdiction over the contract claims brought herein. - 11.
+Plaintiff therefore asks this Court, pursuant to Ohio contract law, to stop these practices and to require the Union to reimburse Plaintiff for its improper membership dues collection.